 They can be saved through faith and obedience to their own religion or version of God.
 This takes away the exclusivity of Christ being the Only Way.

-- God has called us to mission work and we should obey: This supplies no rationale as to why God would have issued such an apparently pointless command.
+God has called us to mission work and we should obey: This supplies no rationale as to why God would have issued such an apparently pointless command.
 It would just be blind obedience to a command with no rationale.

-- Missions is broader than just securing peoples’ eternal destiny: This brings us back to the idea of the Christian peace corps.
+Missions is broader than just securing peoples’ eternal destiny: This brings us back to the idea of the Christian peace corps.

+We need recognize the concept of General Revelation.
+Although many people do not know the full revelation of the gospel, none of us are totally ignorant of him.
+Pull out your Bible and read Romans 1:19-20.
+Also, Psalm 19:1 says that “The heavens declare the glory of God.”
 The created universe speaks so clearly of a Creator.
-Hard to take a walk in the country or gaze at the night sky and not see something of God’s creative flair reflected there.
-And I don’t buy the whole “science has killed God” idea.
-Science is simply understanding better how God designed things, and if anything, should make us more in awe of Him.
+It is difficult to take a walk in the country or gaze at the night sky and not see something of God’s creative flair reflected there.
+Many have set ‘science’ against God, but science is simply better understanding how God designed things, and if anything, should make us more in awe of Him.

-Though defective since the fall, they still function and give us a sense of a moral order, a morality that we generally know to be correct, even though we fail to live up to it.
+Then there is the witness of our conscience.
+Read Romans 2:14-15.
+Though defective since the fall, our consciences still function and give us a sense of a moral order, a morality that we generally know to be correct, even though we fail to live up to it.

-live up to it.
+Hence there is no one that is totally ignorant of God.
+According to Paul, all mankind can know through nature that a Creator God exists, and through their own conscience about God’s moral law and their failure to live up to it.
 Romans 1 and 2 indicates that God doesn’t judge people who haven’t heard about Christ by the same standard as those who have.
 He judges them based on the info he does have, as God has revealed it to all mankind in nature and conscience.

 So we still have a problem.